qarnet/bl616-bl618-le-audio/README.md

 # Disclaimer
 This project is far from finished.
+Edit: Also in need of more research, if this chip is able to support LE Audio.
+Something about the I2S clock needing to be synchronized with another clock.

 # Setup
 ## 1.